 Roman Colosseum Tickets

 The ancient Colosseum is Rome’s most visited site and it can be very crowded.
-If you buy a ticket in advance, it will have a specific entrance time so you can skip the ticket line and go straight to the security line to enter.
-All visitors must go through security, even those with skip the line or tour tickets, but having a ticket will save you from the long ticket line.
+When you buy a ticket in advance, it will have a specific entrance time so you can skip the ticket line and go straight to the security line to enter.
+Starting in March, 2019, all visitors must reserve their entrance time in advance.
+All visitors must go through security.
 Your ticket, called the Colosseum and Roman Forum pass, also includes entrance to the Roman Forum and Palatine Hill which you can visit any time within 48 hours.

 Skip the ticket line and go through security more quickly by booking a guided tour.
 Use promo code ITALYMARTHA for 5% off these tours: